elstgav/branch-manager/README.md

  - `rebase_branch [other_branch=master]`
    Rebase `other_branch` into your own

+ - `pull_and_prune [branch=master]`
+   Pull `branch` and delete all dead/merged branches.
+   Useful for staying up-to-date with an active remote, while keeping your local repo tidy.

 ## Installation

 `branch-manager` is built to work with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/), so you’ll need that installed first.